PADL/FlutterSwift/README.md

 * `NDK_VERS`: the version of the Android NDK
 * `SWIFT_VERS`: the version of the Swift SDK and toolchain downloaded above
+* `TARGET_JAVA_HOME`: the path to the JDK for the target machine (within the Android Studio app)
 * `HOST_JAVA_HOME`: the path to the JDK for the build (host) machine (typically within `/Library/Java/JavaVirtualMachines`)
-* `TARGET_JAVA_HOME`: the path to the JDK for the target machine (within the Android Studio app)

-Android-specific source is in [Examples/counter/android/app/src/main](Examples/counter/android/app/src/main).
+Android-specific source for the example is in [Examples/counter/android/app/src/main](Examples/counter/android/app/src/main).

-That the tooling here is somewhat inconvenient is a known issue and we plan to improve it in the future.
+That the tooling here is somewhat inconvenient is a known issue and we plan to [improve it](https://github.com/PADL/FlutterSwift/issues/8) in the future.

 ### Embedded Linux

 Assuming the Flutter SDK is installed in `/opt/flutter-elinux/flutter`, you can just run `./build-counter-linux.sh` in the top-level directory, followed by `./run-counter-linux.sh`.
 This will build the Flutter AOT object, followed by the Swift runner.

+The environment variable `FLUTTER_SWIFT_BACKEND` can be set to one of `gbm`, `eglstream`, or `wayland`, as appropriate.
+This should be set both for building and running.

 ## Usage